Turkey evacuates panicked tourists by boat from wildfires | Science-Environment

 Turkey evacuates panicked tourists by boat from wildfires

-Coast guard units were leading the operation and authorities asked private boats and yachts to assist in evacuation efforts from the sea as new wildfires erupted.
-The video showed plumes of smoke and fire enveloping a hill close to the seashore.
+Coast guard units led the operation and authorities asked private boats and yachts to assist in evacuation efforts from the sea as new wildfires erupted.
+A video showed plumes of smoke and fire enveloping a hill close to the seashore.

+The Russian news agency Sputnik said more than 100 Russian tourists had been evacuated from Bodrum and relocated to new hotels.

+In one video of the Bodrum fire filmed from the sea, a man helping with the evacuations was stunned at the speed of the fire, saying: “this is unbelievable, just unbelievable.
+How did this fire come (here) this fast in 5 minutes? ” He was not named in the video.

-The minister of agriculture and forestry, Bekir Pakdemirli, said Saturday that 88 of the 98 fires that broke out amid strong winds and scorching heat have been brought under control.
-Neighbourhoods affected by the fire in five provinces were declared disaster zones by Turkey's emergency and disaster authority.
+The minister of agriculture and forestry, Bekir Pakdemirli, said Saturday that 91 of the 101 fires that broke out amid strong winds and scorching heat have been brought under control.
+Neighborhoods affected by the fire in five provinces were declared disaster zones.

-President Recep Tayyip Erdogan visited the area Saturday, inspecting the damage from a helicopter.
+President Recep Tayyip Erdogan visited some affected areas Saturday, inspecting the damage from a helicopter.

 Speaking from the town of Manavgat, Erdogan announced that the Turkish government would cover the rents for people affected by the fire and rebuild their homes.
 He said taxes, social security and credit payments would be postponed for those affected and small businesses would be offered credit with zero interest.